-BOTOX COSMETIC for wrinkle correction is one of my most popular services year after year at my Toronto and Richmond Hill clinics.
+BOTOX COSMETIC for wrinkle correction is one of my most popular services year after year at my Toronto clinic.
 Patients appreciate how convenient it is to get great anti-aging results with the quick injections.
 Because BOTOX is so popular, I’ve decided to devote a series of blog posts to answering my patients’ questions.
 All these questions have been asked by my customers.

 What is BOTOX?